 1. Real-time data

-The three ring-binder is hardly ever up-to-date.
-Fortunately, an interactive system can give you the freshest information on who is in the office, where they are, and free meeting rooms available for collaboration.
+An interactive system can give you the most up-to-date information on who is in the office, where they are, and free meeting rooms available for collaboration.

 2. Capacity-specific booking